sinch/docs/docs/conversation/conversation-getting-started.md

 The Conversation API will try to send messages on the channels based on the priority preference you set.
 If there is no preference set, the API will try the order priority based on the following criteria:

  1. If a conversation with the contact exists: the active channel of the conversation is tried first.
  2. The existing channels for the contact, that are ordered by contact channel preferences (if given).
  3. Lastly the existing channels for the contact are ordered by the App priority.

-You can define the App channel priority by reordering the channels that you have set up.
+You can define the App channel priority by reordering the channels that you have set up by taking these steps:

+  1. Click **REORDER**.
+  2. Drag and drop your channels to the order you want them in.
+  3. Click **SAVE**.

 ![Channels](images/dashboard/dashboard_quick_guide_channel_prio.png)